Map Drawing Guide

 For a smooth transition in brightness values (when using two markers or more), try both from light to dark, and from dark to light.

-The amount of details to put in a map is either a personal preference, or a project requirement.
+The amount of details to add is either a personal preference, or a project requirement.

 In the next example, I was asked to draw a cover for a music album.
 It is full of details (as requested).

 Drawing with fewer details is ok too.
-You can always add details if you want to.
+You can always add more details if you want to.

 World Map with Monuments

-With the use of linear perspective, you can add any monument, landmark, or complex structure.
+With linear perspective, you can add any monument, landmark or complex structure.

-Next, decide where you want the light source for your map, and paint the shadow areas darker.
+After drawing and coloring the buildings, decide where you want the light source for your map.

 In addition, paint the cast shadows with soft edges.